eye-division/jennyblyth/_gallery/_defaults.md

     mime_type: "image/jpeg"
 _comments:
   title: Gallery title
+  surname: The menu sorts galleries by surname
+  currentshow: highlights the current show in the menu
   permalink: "This is required to make the menus work - enter everything in lower case, no digits, no spaces in this format /gallery/my-new-gallery/"
   main_image_path: Image used to represent your gallery
   images: Add and edit your gallery images here